cbg-ethz/V-pipe/docs/tutorial.md

 ## Preparation

-Copy the samples directory you created in the step Preparing a small dataset to this working directory.
+Copy the samples directory you created in the step "Preparing a small dataset" to this working directory.
 You can display the directory structure with `tree sample`s or `find samples`.

 ```bash
 mv ./samples ./testing/work/resources/